INSPIRE-MIF/INSPIRE-in-your-Country/LT/Country_fiches/LT-Country_fiche-2024.md

 Lithuanian Spatial Information portal (LSI portal, www.geoportal.lt) is the main technological platform  implementing the provisions of the Directive.
 It provides the single national access point to spatial data and services.
 It is the primary source of national spatial data and services to the INSPIRE geoportal.

-The manager of the LSI portal is Public Enterprise “Construction Sector Development Agency” (hereinafter CSDA).
+The operating (technical) manager of the LSI portal is Public Enterprise “Construction Sector Development Agency” (hereinafter CSDA).
 CSDA is responsible for:
 - management of the systems of the LSI portal and ensuring a continuous operation of the services;
 - content administration of the LSI portal;
 - collection, arrangement and management of metadata;